-Any items that you don't wish to take on the trail....
+Any items that you don't wish to take on the trail can be left at the first night hotel and retrieved at the end of the trip.

 Saddle bags are provided but be sure to have a couple of plastic bags to line the saddle bags to water/ sweat proof your stuff.